afaiyaz006/Procedural-City-OpenGL/README.md

 # Procedural-City-OpenGL
-A minimalistic "procedurally generated" cityscape.
+A minimalistic "procedurally generated" cityscape made with opengl no shader programming used.
 ![alt text](city_proc.png)